BenWibking/gpu-workshop-exercises/session1/ex7/README.md

-# Exercise 7: Adding two vectors (with C++ lambda functions)
+# Exercise 7: Performance-portable code

 ## Introduction

-Here is a GPU version of the code that uses C++ lambda functions:
+Here is another version of the code:

 ```
 #include <cfloat>